osvaldopina/linkbuilder/README.md

 ```

-Or the following dependency for the version in development:
+Or the following dependency for the version under development:

 ```xml
 <dependency>